nadrane/blog/content/_posts/using-jq-to-effortlessly-ingest-newline-delimited-JSON-into-postgres.md

 jq -r '[.id, .by, .parent, .text] | @csv'
 ```

 The `-r` option indicates that we would like a raw string output, as opposed to JSON formatted with quotes.
-The `[.id, .by, .parent, .text]` part produces an array containing the desired fields and the pipe into `@csv` specifies the format.
+The `js›[.id, .by, .parent, .text]` part produces an array containing the desired fields and the pipe into `bash>@csv` specifies the format.
 All that's left is to load the data into Postgres.

 ## Ingesting the Data